 The Company expenses the production costs of an advertising campaign at the commencement date of the advertising campaign.
-Included in marketing expenses are costs associated with co-operative advertising, media advertising, digital advertising, customer acquisition costs, production costs and costs of point of sale materials and displays.
+Included in marketing expenses are costs associated with co-operative advertising, media advertising, digital advertising, customer acquisition costs, production costs, costs of point of sale materials and displays and internal payroll related costs.
 These costs are recorded as SG&A expenses.
 The Company participates in co-operative advertising programs on a voluntary basis and receives a "separately identifiable benefit in exchange for the consideration."
 Since the amount of consideration paid to the retailer does not exceed the fair value of the benefit received by the Company, these costs are recorded as SG&A expenses as opposed to being recorded as a reduction of revenue.
-Marketing expense for fiscal 2019, 2018 and 2017 was \$108.2 million, \$73.1 million and \$75.7 million, respectively.
+Marketing expense for fiscal 2020, 2019 and 2018 was \$135.3 million, \$108.2 million and \$73.1 million, respectively.

 Included in other current assets and non-current assets in the consolidated balance sheets are the costs of certain prepaid advertising, including principally product displays and point of sale materials and to a lesser extent licensing agreements and sponsorships.
-Prepaid advertising accounted for \$5.4 million and \$6.1 million in other current assets at January 31, 2019 and 2018, respectively.
-Prepaid advertising accounted for \$1.5 million and \$1.7 million in other non-current assets at January 31, 2019 and 2018, respectively.
+Prepaid advertising accounted for \$7.5 million and \$5.4 million in other current assets at January 31, 2020 and 2019, respectively.
+Prepaid advertising accounted for \$2.5 million and \$1.5 million in other non-current assets at January 31, 2020 and 2019, respectively.